 Mandatory redress schemes and expanded regulatory oversight for landlords.

-In competitive areas like Putney and Wimbledon, strategic pricing and professional management will separate strong portfolios from stressed ones.
+In competitive areas like Putney, Barnes and East Sheen, strategic pricing and professional management will separate strong portfolios from stressed ones.

 We are already aligning our lettings processes with the